zendesk/racecar/README.md

 ### Running consumers

 Racecar is first and foremost an executable _consumer runner_.
 The `racecar` executable takes as argument the name of the consumer class that should be run.
-Racecar automatically loads your Rails application before starting, and you can load any other library you need by passing the `--require x` flag, e.g.
+Racecar automatically loads your Rails application before starting, and you can load any other library you need by passing the `--require` flag, e.g.

     bundle exec racecar --require dance_moves TapDanceConsumer